uviclibraries/laser/pre-workshop.md

 nav_order: 2
 ---
 ## Pre-Workshop Videos & Activities
-This workshop is primarily hands-on practice with **Inkscape and Photopea** in order to learn to use key features of the software.
+This workshop is primarily hands-on practice with **Inkscape or Photopea** in order to learn to use key features of the software for laser cutting.
 To participate fully please do the following **before the workshop**:

 **Watch pre-class Videos**<br>
 - [Laser Cutting Basics](https://www.instructables.com/id/Laser-Cutting-Basics/){:target="_blank"} (10 min)